 If you choose the car, getting there may not be half the fun.
 Think of safe car games to help pass the time.
 Discuss landmarks (state welcome signs, historic sites, mountains, oceans, etc.) that will be passed each day.
 This gives everyone something to look for.

-Some other tips to help make the road a happier place include: Get your car in tip top shape before you back out of the driveway.Map out your trip and highlight the attractions along the way.Wear comfortable, but seasonally appropriate clothing.Make your car a home on wheels.
+Some other tips to help make the road a happier place include: Get your car serviced before you leave the driveway.Map out your trip and highlight the attractions along the way.Wear comfortable, but seasonally appropriate clothing.Make your car a home on wheels.
 Pillows, blankets, games, and music can help keep your non-drivers comfortable and occupied.Involve everyone by giving them a job.
 There is plenty to do before you go, so divide up the chores and make a game out of it.Take breaks.
 Moving around helps keep you alert.
 This is where flexibility comes in, especially if someone needs to stop for a restroom frequently.

 Be aware of rules and routines that you will encounter before you go to the airport.
-Here are some other tips that will help the trip to the airplane a bit smoother: Know your airlines baggage rules.
-You may be charged extra fees for bags if you do not know their policy.Avoid peak times, especially during the holidays.Book seat assignments as far in advance as you can so you can all sit together.Get to the airport early.
+Here are some other tips that will help make the trip to the airport a bit smoother: Know your airline's baggage rules.
+You may be charged extra fees for bags if you do not know their policy.Avoid peak times, especially during the holidays.Book seat assignments as far in advance as you can so you can all sit together.Print your boarding passes at home to save time at the ticket counter.Get to the airport early.
 It's better to have too much time than not enough.

 It is wise to plan extra time for all activities.
 If one activity does not take as long, you can always opt to go somewhere else or just stay and relax a bit.
 However, if you are constantly aware of the time and feel pressured to make it to the next destination, you are not truly vacationing.